Fort Myers Drug Violations Lawyer

 In Fort Myers and throughout Southwest Florida, the firm to call is Cantor & Cantor.
-Attorney Zack Cantor has been tenaciously defending clients for 20 years against all manner of drug charges.
+Attorney Zack Cantor has been tenaciously defending clients for over 15 years against all manner of drug charges.
 He can help you, too.

 Drugs have been so criminalized that there are many overlapping charges that prosecutors can apply in these cases.
 You may have been charged with one or more of the following: